JomarGVR/JomarGVR/README.md

 - 🔭 I’m currently working on **my personal website and increasing my network**

-- 🌱 I’m currently learning **Algorithms, Agile Dev, Docker, Web Development and ROS**
+- 🌱 I’m currently learning **Algorithms, DataBases, Operating Systems, Web Development and AI**

 - 🤝 I’m looking for help with **carrier advice**

 - 👨‍💻 All of my projects are available at [Coming Soon!!!!](Coming Soon!!!!)

-- 📝 I regularly write articles on [Coming Soon!!!](Coming Soon!!!)

 - 💬 Ask me about **My internship at Dell Technologies**